The QI effort must provide clear benefit to the

 physician actively participates in meetings to continue the process for

-activities must be of sufficient duration to allow for physician participation
+minimum, the activities must be of sufficient duration to allow for physician participation

-in at least one full cycle of assessment, intervention, and re-assessment (e.g.,
+in at least two full cycles of